Associated primes of powers of edge ideals and ear decompositions of graphs: Base graphs

 \section{Base graphs}

+We have obtained with Theorem \ref{max 2} a combinatorial criterion for $\mm \in \Ass(I^t)$.
+However, the criterion relies on the existence of a matching-critical weighted graph $\G_\a$ with additional properties.
+The existence of such $\G_\a$ can not be checked effectively.
+The aim of this section is to deduce a criterion for $\mm \in \Ass(I^t)$ solely in terms of $\G$.

-Our next goal is to deduce from Theorem \ref{max 2} a criterion for $\mm \in \Ass(I^t)$ in terms of $\G$ without involving the existence of a matching weighted graphs $\G_\a$.
-For that purpose we have to investigate the induced subgraph $\G_{V(\a)}$ of $\G$ on $V(\a)$, which we call the {\em base graph} of $\G_a$.
+First, we investigate the problem what impact a matching-critical weighted graph $\G_\a$ may have on the induced graph $\G_{\supp(\a)}$.
+For simplicity, we call $\G_{\supp(\a)}$ the {\em base graph} of $\G_\a$.

-By Proposition \ref{Gallai} and Proposition \ref{Lovasz}, a connected weighted graph $\G_\a$ with more than one vertex is matching-critical if and only it has an odd ear decomposition.
-Since the graph $\G_{V(\a)}$ can be obtained from $\G_\a$ by lowering the weights one by one, we want first to see what happen with an ear decomposition in passing from $\G_\a$ to $\G_{\a-\e_i}$ for $i \in V(\a)$ with $a_i \ge 2$.
+By Proposition \ref{Gallai} and Proposition \ref{Lovasz}, a connected weighted graph $\G_\a$ with more than one vertex is matching-critical if and only it has an odd generalized ear decomposition.
+Since the graph $\G_{\supp(\a)}$ can be obtained from $\G_\a$ by lowering the weights one by one, we want to see what happen with a generalized ear decomposition in passing from $\G_\a$ to $\G_{\a-\e_i}$ for $i \in \supp(\a)$ with $a_i \ge 2$.

-For an ear decomposition $\E$ of a weighted graph we denote by $\varphi(\E)$ the number of even ears in $\E$.
+For a sequence $\E$ of walks, we denote by $\varphi(\E)$ the number of even walks in $\E$.